howardisaacson/Intro-to-Astro2024/Week1_Unix_Python_Papers/README.md

 ### Paper of the week: Assignment 4) Read this exoplanet review paper:

-* Exoplanets Review by Lee (2018). (https://arxiv.org/abs/1804.08907 link also in Google Drive)
+* Exoplanets Review by Lee (2018). (https://arxiv.org/abs/1804.08907)
 * Read the paper, and save a list of questions you may have.
 * Read the paper again a few days later, and revisit your list of questions
-* Post at least one question on Piazza, and respond to at least one of your classmates' questions.
+* Post at least one question on Discord, and respond to at least one of your classmates' questions.